richelbilderbeek/R-CodingStandard/R-CodingStandard.md

 ### References

- * [1] [Google's R Style Guide](https://google.github.io/styleguide/Rguide.xml): `Identifiers should be named according to the following conventions.
+ * [1] Google's R Style Guide: `Identifiers should be named according to the following conventions.
 The preferred form for variable names is all lower case letters and words separated with dots (variable.name), but variableName is also accepted.`
- * [2] [Google's R Style Guide](https://google.github.io/styleguide/Rguide.xml): `Don't use underscores ( _ ) or hyphens ( - ) in identifiers`
+ * [2] Google's R Style Guide: `Don't use underscores ( _ ) or hyphens ( - ) in identifiers`
  * [3] Wickham, Hadley.
 Advanced R. CRC Press, 2014.
 Chapter 5.1.2: `Variables and function names should be lowercase.
 Use an underscore to seperate words within a name.
 Generally, variable names should be nouns and function names should be verbs.
 Strive for names that are concise and meaningful`

-## I.2 Prefer a variable being a noun
+## I.2: Prefer a variable being a noun

 ```
 variance # Good